LrnzDC3696/discord-bots/README.md

 All of my bots packed in 1 repository
 By using hata they all use the same resources without doubling it

-## Rinnosuke Bot
+## Floppus Bot

-Aka kourin just a simple Discord bot uwu
+Aka Floppus just a simple Discord bot uwu